 - No hunting, fishing, or trapping

 - No weddings

 The Shelter (known as the Girl Scout Cabin) can be reserved in three-hour increments in the Nature Sanctuary.
-There are no utilities available at the shelter and all nature sanctuary rules must be followed.
+There is no vehicle access nor utilities available at the shelter.
+All nature sanctuary rules must be followed.
 Shelters can be reserved by completing the Shelter Reservation Permit below and emailing it to Nature Sanctuary Director Joe Ryan.

 Checks may be made out to the Parkville Nature Sanctuary and can dropped off or mailed to Parkville City Hall.
 City Hall is located at 8880 Clark Avenue, Parkville, MO, 64152.
 All donations are tax deductible.

 Click to here to make a donation via credit card.
 Please note that this link will take you to an external payment processing page.
 All donations are tax deductible.

 If you are interested in participating in a volunteer work day (9am-noon), meet at the Parkville Nature Sanctuary parking lot at 9:00 a.m.

 - Saturday, March 9: Butterfly and trailhead gardens; trails

 - Saturday, April 6: Stream Team #907 monitoring